Georgia Alzheimer's Care Facilities

 Call (888) 320-4476 to speak to a local memory care advisor in Georgia and explore your memory care options.
 Get pricing & availability for nearby facilities and help scheduling tours.

 There are 1417 Alzheimer's care facilities available in Georgia.
 These care homes for Alzheimer's can provide care for all stages of Alzheimer's disease.
-The facilities can be either stand-alone memory care units, or part of larger dementia care communities.
-Georgia memory care facilities cost on average $55,560 per year.
+The facilities can be either stand-alone Alzheimer's care units, or part of larger dementia care communities.
+Georgia Alzheimer's care facilities cost on average $55,560 per year.
 Dementia care in Georgia can range in cost from $32,700 all the way to $94,872 yearly.
 The 5 most affordable cities in Georgia for memory care are: Statesboro at $45,312 per year, Metter at $45,648 per year, Camilla at $46,056 per year, Dublin at $46,320 per year and Americus at $46,608 per year.
 The 3 most affordable counties in Georgia when it comes to Alzheimer's and dementia care are Bulloch county with costs of $45,312 per year, Candler county that has average annual costs of $45,672 and Mitchell county that carries an average cost of $46,032 yearly.

 List of Alzheimer's care, dementia care, memory care and assisted living facilities in Georgia: